|Immigration Voice Team|

 Naren holds a Masters in Engineering from a US University and works as a Project Manager for a FORTUNE 10 ranked company.
 He has extensive global experience in service delivery and customer management with leading software services organizations.
 Naren holds a Masters in Engineering from a US university.
 Naren has helped setup the Physicians Chapter as well as numerous counseling sessions with Immigration Attorneys.
 His handle is sertasheep and he can be reached at email@example.com

 Sivakanth Mundru is a Senior Technical Consultant with a top multinational data storage company.
 He advises his customers on innovative business continuity, disaster recovery, backup and network attached storage solutions.
 He has a Masters in Computer Science from George Mason University, Fairfax, VA.
-At Immigration Voice, Sivakanth leads the effort on strategy, advocacy and grassroots initiatives.
-He planned and organized the flower campaign in Jul 2007, which resulted in the visa bulletin reversal in July-2007, allowing approximately 700,000 highly skilled immigrants to file for their permanent residency.
+Sivakanth planned and organized the flower campaign in Jul 2007, which resulted in the visa bulletin reversal in July-2007, allowing approximately 700,000 highly skilled immigrants to file for their permanent residency.
 In September 2007, he led the effort to organize peaceful rally of thousands of highly skilled immigrants from across the country on the Washington DC mall.
-Sivakanth regularly meets with the aides and members of US House and Senate advocating Congressional support for US Competitiveness and Innovation.
-In September 2007 and June 2010, he organized, coordinated, executed and led the lobby days involving over 150 Immigration Voice members conducting over 200 Congressional meetings in Washington DC.
 Sivakanth, his wife and son live in Fairfax, VA.
 His Immigration Voice handle is nixstor.
-He can be reached at email@example.com
+He can be reached at firstname.lastname@example.org

-Apart from the above mentioned core members these members are also active in the core team: learning01, snowang, english_august an gsc999.
-We also have many more of our team members working at the various state chapters.
+Apart from the above mentioned core members there are many other members are also active at the various state chapters.